Electronic Payment Authorization (EPA)

 4.1 Overview of EPA

-Electronic Payment Authorization (EPA), provided via ACH Direct, is comprised of two components:
+Electronic Payment Authorization (EPA), provided via ACH Direct, is comprised of two primary components:

 - Event-based email notifications are sent to each designated individual for the account(s) which they are set up for.
 Some examples of email events are receipt of an authorized transaction, receipt of a transaction without authorization, and actions taken on rejected transactions.